MiniFate/MiniFate/chapters/aspects_and_fate_points.md

 ## Fate Points

-_Fate Points_ are a currency that can be spent to assert narrative control over the game.
+Fate Points are a currency that can be spent to assert narrative control over the game.
 Both the players and the GM have pools of Fate Points available to use.
-Players start each session with a number of Fate Points equal to their character's _Refresh_, GMs start each scene with as many Fate Points as there are PCs.
+Players start each session with a number of Fate Points equal to their character's Refresh, GMs start each scene with as many Fate Points as there are PCs.

 Fate Points are spent to do one of two things: